 - Cera Ve Moisturizing cream: Unmissable, always convenient, effective, fragrance-free, and with ceramides, it is the perfect moisturizing and regenerating cream for the TCA peel aftercare.
 It seals the hydration the serums give, and you should apply it as the last step before bed.
 I always have more than one bottle in my house, and my husband steals it from me, too (he has sensitive skin problems and is fine).

 The products mentioned above are the ones I consider ESSENTIAL for post-TCA peel aftercare.
 While here, I indicate those to keep at home which is occasionally needed:

 - Antibiotic/antiseptic cream in case of minor infections or to prevent them if the skin comes off too soon.
 I use Bepanthen Plus.

 - Aloe Vera Gel Omia (if I run out of Weleda Calendula Ointment); otherwise, I use it for the body after a day at the beach.

-IMPORTANT NOTE: During the post-TCA peel aftercare days, NEVER use products with perfume, essential oils of any kind, even diluted, irritating, or exfoliating products.
+IMPORTANT NOTE: During the post-TCA peel aftercare days, NEVER use products with perfume, essential oils of any kind (unless specifically prescribed by your doctor) irritating, or exfoliating products.

 6| How To Prep Your Skin Before a TCA Peel At Home